Whatsapp Icon

 It's crucial to note that many of these symptoms can be caused by conditions other than penile cancer, such as infections or inflammatory diseases.
 However, if you experience any of these symptoms, it's important to consult a healthcare professional for a proper diagnosis.

 Early detection plays a crucial role in the effective treatment of penile cancer.
-Regular self-examinations and being aware of the changes in your body can help you identify any unusual signs early on.
+Regular self-examination and being aware of the changes in your body can help you identify any unusual signs early on.

 Diagnosis of Penile Cancer